Gecko OS provides a flexible command interface that provides access to the Command API via serial and wireless/wired network interfaces.

 - The Gecko OS terminal console on the local serial interface.

-This bus mode is called Command Mode.
+The console UART is specified by bus.data_bus.
+This serial bus mode is called Command Mode.

 - Remote terminal via Telnet.